 So, you installed a 3rd party program or driver update, and find that the responsiveness of your system very slow or experience occasional crashes.
-You can restore your system to a previous restore point, choosing an earlier date before you installed the software or driver.
+You can restore your system to a previous restore point, choosing a restore point whose date precedes the date of installation of the problematic software or driver.

 Start System Restore by clicking System Restore button (Fig 1), or by running the file RSTRUI.EXE from Run dialog.

 Click Next.
 In the dialog that appears, only some of the restore points are shown by default.
 To see the full list, click the Show more restore points check box to enable it.

 Select the restore point you want to restore the system to.